 Energy star appliances:

 - Energy Star appliances such as washing machines will not be the cheapest to purchase, but at 35% to 50% greater efficiency, they will definitely be the cheapest to operate.
 Depending on use, you could make up that added cost several times over with lower bills.
+As a great way of saving money on bills, if you have an Energy Star washing machine or not, choose low temperature laundry detergent and use cold water for washing laundry - to save lots of money on hot water and still get laundry clean.

 - Energy Star dishwashers will save you money and energy as well.
 Modern dishwashers don't require pre-rinsing, simply scrape off excess food and they will do the rest.
 Keep in mind that despite what you might hear from manufacturers, it has been proven that as long as you don't leave water running, washing dishes by hand uses less water and energy.